godotengine/godot-docs/tutorials/scripting/pausing_games.rst

         GetNode<Control>("pause_popup").Show();
     }

-To remove the pause, do the opposite when the pause screen is
+To unpause, do the opposite when the pause screen is
 closed:

 .. tabs::